Syphilis - primary

 All sexual partners of the person with syphilis should also be treated.
-Syphilis is extremely contagious in the primary and secondary stages.
+Syphilis can spread very easily in the primary and secondary stages.

 In addition, untreated secondary syphilis during pregnancy may spread the disease to the developing baby.
 This is called congenital syphilis.

-Call for an appointment with your health care provider if you have symptoms of syphilis.
+Contact your provider for an appointment if you have symptoms of syphilis.

-If you are sexually active, practice safe sex and always use a condom.
+If you are sexually active, practice safer sex and always use a condom.

 All pregnant women should be screened for syphilis.

 Ghanem KG, Hook EW.
 Syphilis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 303.

 Radolf JD, Tramont EC, Salazar JC.
 Syphilis (Treponema pallidum).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 237.